ioccc-src/winner/index.md

       width=24 height=24></a> in the upper right corner, click on it to display the menu.

-On a **touchscreen mobile device** browser **wider than 1024 pixels**, **press and hold** words in the upper right corner to activate the pull-down menu.
+On a **touchscreen mobile device** browser **wider than 1024 pixels**, **press and hold** the menu you wish to activate (in the upper right corner) in order to activate the pull-down.

 # Obfuscate defined: